 Select your Anchor Chain and compatible Anchor Rope size

 - Find the column in the table below that best represents your Boat Length Overall.

 - Compare your displacement with the tonnage listed.

 - If it is greater than displayed in your column in the table, consider moving across to the next column to increase the diameter.

-- Consider the worst case scenario for your anticipated Anchoring - this will dictate whether you go for the minimum required or the 'belt and braces' approach
+- Consider the worst-case scenario for your anticipated Anchoring - this will dictate whether you go for the minimum required or the 'belt and braces' approach

-- Top Qualty LIROS Rope
+- Top Quality LIROS Rope